|

 park contains four main vegetation types; riverine

-woodland, scrubland, pure grassland and salt pans.
+woodland, scrubland, pure grassland and salt

-Baobab trees whose branches look more like roots,
+looking Baobab trees whose branches look more

-are interspersed with short spiky yellow grass
+down tree.
+These are interspersed with short

-found on rises between the pans, known as 'prickly
+spiky yellow grass found on rises between the

-salt grass'.
-This is extremely saline resistant
+pans, known as 'prickly salt grass'.
+This is

-to the extent that salt crystals can sometimes
+extremely saline resistant to the extent that

-be seen on the leaves.
-The interior of the reserve
+The interior of the reserve comprises scrub

-of Real Fan Palms and Camel thorn acacia.
+Palms and Camel thorn acacia.

 |